 - A follow-up appointment will be set for 7-10 days after the surgery.
-If you have questions or concerns about this date contact our scheduler at (815-381-7332) during normal office hours. - Physical Therapy will begin after your first postoperative visit. - If you have additional questions or concerns most questions can be addressed by our Nursing staff(Kari and Jamie) by calling (815-381-7313).
+If you have questions or concerns about this date contact our scheduler at (815-381-7332) during normal office hours. - If you have additional questions or concerns most questions can be addressed by our Nursing staff(Kari and Lacey) by calling (815-381-7313). - Physical therapy is not typically done postoperatively for shoulder replacements.